-Company was founded April 1, 1985 to provide professional emergency services, both medical and fire, as quickly as possible to the residents of Klamath River, Horse Creek, Scott Bar and Hamburg as well as those in outlying areas such as Beaver Creek and points east to the junction of highways 96 &263.
+Company was founded on April 1, 1985.
+We provide professional emergency services, both medical and fire, to residents of Klamath River, Horse Creek, Scott Bar, Hamburg, Beaver Creek, and all points